Person reviewing co-signer agreement to build credit score with financial documents on desk

 Quick Answer

 Using a co-signer to build credit can work, but it carries real risks for both parties.
-As of July 2025, a single missed payment drops the primary borrower’s score by up to 110 points and damages the co-signer’s credit equally.
+A single missed payment drops the primary borrower’s score by up to 110 points and damages the co-signer’s credit equally.
 Alternatives like secured cards and credit-builder loans often achieve similar results with zero risk to a third party.

 How Does a Co-Signer Actually Build Your Credit?